-Another hurdle of modeling applications lies in training and tuning.
-Model building and performance evaluation can be sensitive to the selection of training and testing samples.
-Although resampling techniques like cross-validation (CV) increase model robustness, the outcome can still be compromised by an uneven distribution of classes between the data subsets.
+Another hurdle of modeling modelling applications lies in training and tuning.
+Model building and performance evaluation can be sensitive to the selection of data splitting into training and testing samplessets.
+Although resampling techniques like cross-validation (CV) increase model robustness, the reduce the influence of data splitting, the model outcome can still be compromised by an uneven distribution of elasses between the data subsets sample characteristics between training and testing